LudoPinelli/comment-box.nvim/README.md

 #### - LATEST CHANGES (January  4 2024) -
 - :fire: **FEAT** complete rework of the way the plugin deal with the comment strings which allow a complete support of multi-line comments! :fire:
 A new option has been added (`comment_style`) that can take three state:
-  - `"line"`:  no matter the type of comment applied to the selected comments, boxes, title lines and simple line will always be commenting with line style.
+  - `"line"`:  no matter the type of comment applied to the selected comments, boxes, title lines and simple lines will always be commented with line style.
-  - `"block"`: no matter the type of comment applied to the selected comments, boxes, title lines and simple line will always be commenting with block style.
+  - `"block"`: no matter the type of comment applied to the selected comments, boxes, title lines and simple lines will always be commented with block style.
-  - `"auto"`: if you select one line, boxes, titled lines and simple line, will be commented with line style, if you select multiple lines, they will be commented with block style.
+  - `"auto"`: if you select one line, boxes, titled lines and simple lines will be commented with line style, if you select multiple lines, they will be commented with block style.
 - **CHANGE**: To keep a consistency in the nomenclature of the commands, `CBalbox`, `CBacbox`, `CBarbox` are now deprecated (please use `CBlabox`, `CBcabox`, `CBrabox` instead) and `CBlline` has been added (same as `CBline`).

 The plugin will bypass this option if the language of the file allow only block comments or only line comment.